tier2tickets/Knowledge-Base/content/integration/freshdesk.rst

 The next step is to sign into your Helpdeskbuttons.com account and enter this information under Settings->Backend Information

 .. image:: images/fd-image-3.png
 Enter your Ticket System API endpoint and the Ticket System API Key.
-Your Ticket System API endpoint is the main URL that you use to log into FreshDesk.
+Your Ticket System API endpoint is the main URL that you use to log into FreshDesk / FreshService.
 In this instance

 .. image:: images/fd-image-6.png
 Click update once you are done.
-At this point, your Freshdesk instance will be ready to go with your Helpdesk Buttons.
+At this point, your Freshdesk / FreshService instance will be ready to go with your Helpdesk Buttons.